 Overall, staying in more than one location during your trip strikes a good balance.
 One for the surf, the other for the turf!

-If you choose to stay in Salento, where you find Gallipoli, Lecce and Otranto, be sure to head south to visit lesser known spots.
-Santa Cesarea Terme, Castro (the original) and one of our very favorite destinations in Puglia, Santa Maria di Leuca, are here.
+If you choose to stay in Salento, (where you find Gallipoli, Lecce, and Otranto), be sure to head south to visit lesser-known spots.
+Santa Cesarea Terme, Castro (the original), and one of our favorite destinations in Puglia, Santa Maria di Leuca, are here.

-Because stopping and taking diversions en route is recommended, here are our suggestions to inspire you – Bitesize Puglia #1, including a visit to the rather splendid and stylish cocktail bar co-owned by British actor Dame Helen Mirren who has a summer home nearby.
+Because stopping and taking diversions en route is recommended, here are some inspiring suggestions – Bitesize Puglia #1, including a visit to the rather splendid and stylish cocktail bar co-owned by British actor Dame Helen Mirren who has a summer home nearby.